-In Minnesota, the Midcontinent Independent System Operator (MISO) supervises the connection of new equipment and use of the transmission network.
+In Minnesota, MISOsupervises the connection of new equipment and use of the transmission network.
 MISO reviews proposed connections to determine if they meet established criteria.
 Interconnections to the transmission system must go through the MISO interconnection process.
-Information can be found here.

 All users of the electric transmission system must follow “good engineering practices” in order to connect and use the system for:

 These criteria are required by the North American Electric Reliability Corporation (NERC).
 Most of the criteria were developed following past electrical system blackouts – the most notorious of which was the 1965 Northeast Blackout, which affected the New York and New England area.
 The organization that was formed following that blackout is now known as NERC.

 Before any new generation source can be connected to the transmission system, two separate studies must be completed: